mkralik42/darkly/brute_force_signin/Ressources/README.md

 ## EXPLOIT THE VULNERABILITY

 We executed a brute force attack by repeatedly attempting unauthorized logins using a Python script and a list of commonly used passwords.
-The script utilized the requests library to dispatch multiple GET requests to the login page, each time featuring a distinct password.
+The script used the requests library to dispatch multiple GET requests to the login page, each time featuring a distinct password.
 Then, it checked the response to determine if the login was successful.
 If the wrong answer image was not present in the response, the login was considered successful.

 ```python
 def login(username: str, password: str) -> bool: